aaron9000/c-game-resources/README.md

 ***

-The resources above were invaluable for the development of [Impaler](https://store.steampowered.com/app/1573090/Impaler/).
-I owe the success of the project to the talented open source developers who made their work available to the world.
+The resources above were invaluable for creating [Impaler](https://store.steampowered.com/app/1573090/Impaler/).
+A sincere thank you to the open source developers who made their work available.